 Students will develop technical and analytical skills to appropriately apply engineering design techniques in work settings.

 80% of the students will be able to apply design techniques appropriate for their field of study.

-Students will be able to apply design knowledge to applications in rapid prototyping and stress analysis.
+Students will be able to apply design knowledge to projects related to tool and die design applications.